Kuuuube/Misc_Scripts/scripts_and_programs/discord_anonymous_forum/README.md

      It is okay to cut off the hash ONLY because hash collisions are both extremely unlikely and not a major issue in this case.
 NEVER do this for password hashing or any kind of security where collisions are a big deal.

-- Due to bugs in the discord desktop client, on desktop, attachments can only be sent in threads using slash commands while a forum thread is opened in full view.
+- Due to bugs in the discord desktop client, on desktop, attachments can only be sent in slash commands while a forum thread is opened in full view.